lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // method.
 func (ac *AppController) SubscribeToAllChannels(ctx context.Context, as AppSubscriber) error

-// SubscribeToSayHelloFromHelloChannel will subscribe to new messages on the "hello"
+// SubscribeToReceiveHelloOperation will subscribe to new messages on the "hello"
 // channel, specified in the "ReceiveHello" operation.
 // It will expect messages as specified in the AsyncAPI specification.
 //